 - Team Training

-Office Managers have the opportunity to grow into high-level managers, especially if they develop detailed knowledge of a specific product, service or the company operations.
+Office Managers have the opportunity to grow into higher-level managers, especially if they develop detailed knowledge of a specific product, or service or the company operations.
 They should always demonstrate advanced problem-solving skills through the development of improved processes and procedures and long-term strategic planning.
+If you see yourself somewhere on this list it gives an insight into future career opportunities.

 - Operations Manager